arb/tacky/README.md

   - `request` - the incoming hapi request
   - `callback(err, result[, state])` - function to execute when hydrate is finished.
     - `err` - any error during processing.
 If this value is truthy, the request will result in a 500 and the request will _not_ be cached.
-    - `result` - the value to save in the cache.
+    - `result` - the value to save in the cache and will be used in responses via `reply(response)`.
     - `[state]` - this value will be attached to `request.response.plugins.tacky.state` so it will be available during the various request lifecycle methods.
-Defaults to `null`.
+Defaults to `null`. `state` is also stored in the cache so it should only contain information truly necessary for generating a cached response and should *not* include any request specific information.
 - `[privacy]` - override the global `privacy` setting on a per route basis.
 - `[expiresIn]` - override the global `expiresIn` setting on a per route basis.
 - `[generateKey(request)]` - a function used to generate the cache key.
 The default value will return `request.raw.req.url`.
 If `undefined` is returned, cache lookup and storage will be completely skilled.
 All other results must be strings.